biopragmatics/oquat/docs/unknowns/source/pato.md

 | web:www.thefreedictionary.com/      |        1 | [PATO:0001290](http://purl.obolibrary.org/obo/PATO_0001290) |
 | web:http://www.expertglossary.com/  |        1 | [PATO:0002059](http://purl.obolibrary.org/obo/PATO_0002059) |

-## `wiki` (1)
+## `wiki`

+There are 1 usages of `wiki` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiki)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiki).

 | curie                                              |   usages | nodes                                                                                                                                                                                                                                              |
 |----------------------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | wiki:http://en.wikipedia.org/wiki/Parity_(biology) |        4 | [PATO:0002369](http://purl.obolibrary.org/obo/PATO_0002369), [PATO:0002370](http://purl.obolibrary.org/obo/PATO_0002370), [PATO:0002371](http://purl.obolibrary.org/obo/PATO_0002371), [PATO:0002372](http://purl.obolibrary.org/obo/PATO_0002372) |

-## `wiktionary` (3)
+## `wiktionary`

+There are 3 usages of `wiktionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiktionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20wiktionary).

 | curie                                              |   usages | nodes                                                       |
 |----------------------------------------------------|----------|-------------------------------------------------------------|